dcarriba/PCOO_Jeu2D/README.md

 Requirements to run the game : Java 11 or later (minimum), Java 21 (recommended) [[download Java 21 here](https://www.oracle.com/fr/java/technologies/downloads/#java21)].

+## Play the Game

+Once in the game, use the following keys to play :

+- `Up Arrow`: to go up.
+- `Right Arrow`: to go right.
+- `Down Arrow`: to go down.
+- `Left Arrow`: to go left.
+- `Left Shift`: to sprint.
+- `Space Bar`: to kill an enemy.

 ## Clone Repository

 To clone this repository go to an empty directory and use the following command :